Updated: Oct 24, 2020

 When starting a business, you need to do it right.
-You are going to spend a good amount of money might as well make sure that you get started on the right foot.
+If you are already going to spend a good amount of money to fund your venture, you might as well make sure that you get started on the right foot.

 Different laws apply to different businesses, depending on the specifics.
 Whether you’ve decided to do it alone or with family members or friends, there are obligations that you need to fulfill to get your company up and running.
 This is where you will need to consult a corporate lawyer.

 Forming a company as a legal entity, whether as a corporation or limited liability company, is the very first reason you will need the help of a corporate lawyer.
 There are a number of factors that need to be considered when choosing an entity.
 For one, you’ll need to decide whether you’ll be a venture capital company in need of private fund raise or self-funded company that need a sound corporate structure, or perhaps both.
 By forming a legal entity with the state you are protecting your investment since you won’t be personally liable if anything goes wrong in the future.

 When there is more than one founder, a legal agreement is necessary to resolve conflicts and to avoid expensive litigation in the future.
 It’s possible that you and your business partners will have a misunderstanding and end up breaking up the company.
 If that happens, you will need the help of a startup lawyer with profit sharing, division of responsibilities, and equity splits, among others.